openmediavault/openmediavault-docs/faq.rst

 	|webui| password.

 Can I backup or restore an existing |omv| configuration?
+	There is no regular backup/restore procedure, but yes, in some way: keep the file :file:`/etc/openmediavault/config.xml` for references
-	No. Keep the file :file:`/etc/openmediavault/config.xml` for references purposes if the option is to go for a clean re-install.
+	purposes if the option is to go for a clean re-install.

 What is the default HTTP engine of |omv|?